 SEEKING THE SAINTS IN A SECULAR SOCIETY

 Sanctity and sainthood always appear to be somewhat removed from our lives.
-We place saints on pedestals and we view holiness as other worldly.
+We place saints on pedestals and we view holiness as other-worldly.
 Most of those we identify as saints seem to be heroic figures, pious and perfect persons.
 We give them an aura of what we would call “holiness”.
-But it is a “holiness” that takes them far from the life experiences that any one of us has.
+But this is a “holiness” that takes them far from the life experiences that any one of us has.

 In reality, the saints we honour are more like us than we think.
 And that “holiness” is only lived out among the moments of our human life.
 True holiness is really not removed from life, but is actually living a fully human life in our world, with its joys and its sorrows, its successes and its failures.
 Such a life is a gift of God.
 It is a truly holy life.